nickhtetreault/Nicks_Music_Ratings/README.md

 - [x] Access spreadsheet
 - [x] Format artist albums
 - [x] Format arist non-album section
+- [ ] Design new "home" page
+    - [ ] Embed link to generated spreadsheet in cell
+- [ ] Make spreadsheets update upon new releases (w/o overwriting)
 - [ ] Generate new sheets when band name added to list
 - [ ] Trigger python scripts when specific cells update
     - [ ] Create new sheet for artist entered on List of Artists sheet